 The exhaust gases from automobiles are regulated under Article 46 (kinds of exhaust gases) of Clean Air Conservation Act.

-The United States entails vehicle or vehicle parts to conform to the U.S. Environmental Protection Agency (EPA) and Department of Transportation (DOT) regulations for emission (EPA) and safety (Department of Transportation) requirements.
+The United States entails vehicle or vehicle parts to conform to the U.S. Environmental Protection Agency (EPA) and Department of Transportation (DOT) regulations for emission and safety requirements.